tm853511/MIS4200-Project/README.md

 # MIS4200-Project
-This is where you can write code or create updates.
+This is where you can create updates.